-An internally-genereated solid color video signal that may be adjusted for chrominance, hue, and luminance.
+A solid color signal that may be adjusted for chrominance, hue, and luminance.
 Matte is used to fill areas of keys and borders.

 matte background

 A solid color created from a matte generator and used as a background for a key.